Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Data

 The normalized $T_{[0, 1]}$ and $\Delta T_{[0, 1]}$ are generally closer to 0 for cloud-covered regions and closer to 1 for cloudless regions, which means they are inversely correlated with VIS reflectance.
-To make the normalized data positively correlated with VIS reflectance which could make the training process slightly easier, we inverted the normalized $T_{[0, 1]}$ and $\Delta T_{[0, 1]}$ as follows:
+To make the training process slightly easier, we inverted the normalized $T_{[0, 1]}$ as follows: